bormaley999/Udacity_Machine_Learining_NanoDegree/README.md

 ## Dependacies
-Also, it is important to note that in order to run some projects (e.g. IMDb Sentimenent Analysis), I have to run turn-on AWS Sagemaker API which is costly, so I will do that ONLY for an interview or review processes only.
+Also, it is important to note that in order to run some projects (e.g. IMDb Sentimenent Analysis), I have to turn-on an AWS Sagemaker API which is costly, so I will do that ONLY for an interview or review processes.

 If you would like to have fun playing around with this project you have to set up AWS instance for yourself.
 The description of how to do that is presented in the README file above.
 Alternatively, you could check sagemaker-deployment (https://github.com/udacity/sagemaker-deployment) folder I forked from Udacity.